Mistral-Yu/360-RealityScan-Postshot-Tools/README.md

 # 360-RealityScan-Postshot-Tools

-A toolkit for processing and optimizing **360 camera scans** captured with RealityScan, preparing them for **PostShot/3DGS** workflows.
+A toolkit for processing and optimizing **360 Camera 3DGS Scans** aligned with RealityScan, preparing them for **PostShot/3DGS** workflows.

 ---